Volvo V60 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 U.S. average insurance rates for a Volvo V60 are $1,194 a year with full coverage.
-Comprehensive costs on average $242 a year, collision insurance costs $426, and liability insurance costs $390.
-Buying just liability costs as little as $438 a year, and insurance for high-risk drivers costs around $2,588.
-Teenage drivers pay the highest rates at up to $4,516 a year.
+Comprehensive costs around $242, collision costs $426, and liability coverage is estimated at $390.
+Liability-only insurance costs approximately $438 a year, with high-risk driver insurance costing around $2,588.
+Teen drivers pay the highest rates at $4,516 a year or more.

 Average premium for full coverage: $1,194

-Rate estimates include $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes additional medical/uninsured motorist coverage.
-Estimates are averaged for all U.S. states and V60 trim levels.
+Includes $500 deductibles, liability coverage up to 30/60, and includes additional medical/uninsured motorist coverage.
+Estimates are averaged for all U.S. states and for all V60 models.

 Price Range from Low to High

-For an average driver, Volvo V60 insurance prices range from as low as $438 for just the minimum liability insurance to a high of $2,588 for a high-risk driver policy.
+For an average driver, Volvo V60 insurance prices go from as low as $438 for just the minimum liability insurance to the much higher price of $2,588 for a high-risk driver policy.

 Geographic Price Range

-The ranges above demonstrate why it is important to compare rates based on a specific location and risk profile, rather than relying on average rates.
+The ranges above demonstrate why everyone should get quotes for a specific zip code and risk profile, rather than using price averages.

 Use the form below to get customized rates for your location.